WELCOME TO ABBEY FARM COTTAGES..

 The cottages are found 150m down a gravel drive, each in their own private grounds – hidden away in an oasis of tranquility.

 The cottages stand in an unrivalled and unique location within the extensive and compelling 6-acre grounds of the Grade II listed Abbey Farmhouse, parts of which date back to the 15th century.
-No longer a working farm, the converted farm buildings were beautifully updated in 2012 to offer luxurious self-catering accommodation.
+No longer a working farm, the converted farm buildings have been beautifully updated to offer luxurious self-catering accommodation.

 The grounds are spectacular.
 From the super expanses of lawn gardens to the area of bog garden with stream and bridges over, to the enchanting Cloisters walled garden and beyond, there is such space, diversity and privacy.
 The unique microclimate we enjoy here, in the lea of Beeston Bump, allows the growth of many unusual exotic plants, shrubs and trees and we are happy for you to explore.